kyle-jun-wang/PokeLang/README.md

 ### End function
-To end : You gain experience!
+To end : You gained EXP!

 ## Hello World Example